kvendrik/Browserkit.js/readme.md

 ## Usage
-1. Grab the code from the dist/ folder and save it as a local copy
+1. a.
+Grab the code from the dist/ folder and save it as a local copy <br>
+   b.
+Grab the code using `bower install browserkit.js`
 2. Include it in your project
 ````
 <script src='browserkit.min.js'></script>